dblodorn/SSG-DB13/README.md

     gulp

-...next steps: use gulp & json to make multiple pages from one pug templat 🤔😱
+## .........next steps 👟💭

+    1. Use a JSON file to define style variables that be used in SASS and JS 🔮
+    2. Generate multiple pages from one template - create new pages only in JSON 🤔 😱